Rafael Eitan: Political career

 After his retirement from the army in April 1983, Eitan entered politics.
 He had the image of the sabra Israeli who connected to his roots and to the land.
 His background in agriculture and hobbies such as wood work and flight contributed to this image, which attracted many in the Israeli public.

 Eitan was considered to be a conservative advocating tough policies towards the Palestinians.
 On 12 April 1983 Eitan said in a Knesset committee meeting: "The Arabs will never defeat us by throwing stones.
 Our answer will be a nationalist Zionist solution.
 For every stone throwing – we'll establish ten settlements.
 If there will be – and there will be – a hundred settlements between Nablus and Jerusalem, no stones will be thrown."
 On another occasion, in an address to the Knesset, he remarked "When we have settled the land, all the Arabs will be able to do about it will be to scurry around like drugged cockroaches in a bottle".

-Eitan initially joined the Tehiya party and was first elected to the Knesset in 1984.
-Later he established an ultra-nationalist party called Tzomet, which had conservative views on defense and foreign policy but a liberal and secular domestic platform.
+Eitan initially formed the Tzomet party in 1983, which ran with the Tehiya party and was first elected to the Knesset in 1984, with the parties merging in 1986.
+In 1987, he revived Tzomet as an ultranationalist party which had conservative views on defense and foreign policy but a liberal and secular domestic platform.
 He was elected to the 11th Knesset and served as Minister of Agriculture between 1988 and 1991, when Tzomet left the government.
 In the 1992 elections, Tzomet achieved a record of eight seats, but Eitan refused to join Yitzhak Rabin's coalition.

 Eitan was a supporter of the Israeli alliance with Apartheid-era South Africa.
 Eitan has been accused of expressing racist sentiments towards Arabs.
 Blacks in South Africa, he claimed, "want to gain control over the white minority just like the Arabs here want to gain control over us.
 And we, like the white minority in South Africa, must act to prevent them from taking over".

 Eitan had troubles in controlling his party, resulting in some Knesset members splitting from Tzomet to join other parties.
 When Rabin presented the Oslo II Accords to the Knesset, it managed to pass only with the support of Alex Goldfarb and Gonen Segev – two Tzomet members who were promised ministries by Rabin in return for their support.

 On 1996, Tzomet joined an alliance of Likud and Gesher headed by Benjamin Netanyahu.
 Although the triumvirate lost the Knesset election to Labour, Netanyahu won the election for Prime Minister, allowing him to form the government.
 Eitan was promised the ministry of internal security, but a criminal investigation against him blocked his nomination.
 The investigation eventually cleared Eitan and the case was closed on 1998 due to "lack of evidence".
 In the meantime, Eitan served as Agriculture and Environment Minister and also as a Deputy Prime Minister (1998–99).

 In 1999 Tzomet failed to win any Knesset seats and Eitan retired from politics.